 We know we should lose weight, but we give up and gain it all back.

 We know we should exercise, but we find something else to do.
-We will exercise tomorrow.
+We will do it tomorrow.

 We know we should write a book, but it is too hard.